ndmitchell/weeder/README.md

 * GHC with `-fwarn-unused-binds -fwarn-unused-imports`, which finds unused definitions and unused imports in a module.
 * [HLint](https://github.com/ndmitchell/hlint#readme), looking for "Redundant extension" hints, which finds unused extensions.
+* [Unused](https://github.com/joshuaclayton/unused), which works at the level of `ctags` information, so can be used if you don't want to use `stack`, can't compile your code, or want to detect unused code between projects.

 ## Ignoring weeds